 Mia’s hand is up on frame 1 and down on 17.
 This would be an extreme, the extreme point of the motion.
 Although not all her body parts will land on these timings, it’s a good practice to move from pose to pose as close as you can at first.

 After the main poses are placed I go back and place the breakdowns.
 The breakdowns are not always a direct smooth motion between the keys.
-If they are, CTA takes care of that motion for you.
+If they are, Cartoon Animator 4.5 takes care of that motion for you.
 You just have to use the curves to get the motion you desire.

 Once all the keys and breakdowns are set I go in and swap out hand gestures, facial motions, and any other small details you want to place in your animation.